-An Office 365 tenant with Skype for Business Online and Phone System in Office 365 is required.
+A Microsoft 365 or Office 365 organization with Skype for Business Online and Phone System is required.
 Make sure your tenant is set up and configured before attempting to use Cloud Connector.

-Some Office 365 setup steps require you to use Tenant Remote PowerShell (TRPS) to configure your Office 365 tenant.
+Some Microsoft 365 and Office 365 setup steps require you to use Tenant Remote PowerShell (TRPS) to configure your Microsoft 365 or Office 365 organization.
 This should be installed on the host server.
 You can download the Skype for Business Online module for PowerShell from: Skype for Business Online, Windows PowerShell Module.